UnacceptableBehaviour/algorithms/README.tex.md

 $$

 ##### Problem 1-2.
 [15 points] Recurrence Relation Resolution
-	asymptotic complexity of an algorithm with runtime T (n, n)
+For each of the following recurrence relations, pick the correct asymptotic runtime: asymptotic complexity of an algorithm with runtime T (n, n) (a)
+(b)
+(c)

 ##### Problem 1-3.
 [16 points] Peak-Finding Correctness
 Double click /problems/MIT6_006F11_ps1/visualizer.html to see algorithms in operation.
 Python code notes:
-Its python2 so run with
+Its python2 so run with
 ```
-> cd /Users/simon/a_syllabus/lang/algorithms/algorithms/problems/MIT6_006F11_ps1
+> cd /algorithms/problems/MIT6_006F11_ps1				# source unzip directory
 > python ./main.py
 Enter a file name to load from (default: problem.py):
 Algorithm 1 : (4, 4) => is a peak